Corsham Field Farmhouse

 Our Inspector's view

-This charming farmhouse offers superb views over the peaceful Cotswold countryside and has comfortable, well-furnished ensuite bedrooms located in the main house and in an adjoining cottage.
+The charming Corsham Field Farmhouse offers superb views over the peaceful Cotswold countryside and has comfortable, well-furnished ensuite bedrooms located in the main house and in an adjoining cottage.
 The garden, with chairs and tables for relaxing, provides a lovely spot for picnics and observing the wildlife.
 Freshly-prepared breakfast is served in the spacious dining room/lounge, and the local pub is only five minutes' walk away for dinner.
 Free off-road parking, children over five welcome, non-smoking B&B, with a guest lounge full of books and board games.
 Within easy reach of Birmingham and London and ideally located for visiting the best of the Cotswold Villages, Blenheim Palace, Oxford, Cheltenham and Stratford upon Avon.

 Facilities – at a glance